 Floods are one of the most common hazards in the U.S. and impact New Hampshire annually.
+In 2022, 102 people in the United States died during floods, according to the National Weather Service.

 Buxton offers the following safety tips: